-OVERVIEW: The Jack Kent Cooke Foundation (JKCF) typically provides more than $2 million in college access and excellence funding a year.
-Most of its work focused on college advising and other efforts designed to improve college access among students with high potential but low incomes.
+OVERVIEW: The Jack Kent Cooke Foundation (JKCF) funds college access programs.
+Most of its work prioritizes college advising and other efforts designed to improve college access among students with high potential, but low incomes.

-IP TAKE: JKCF's awards are few, and unsolicited proposals are very rarely funded.
-But if you're committed to increasing the number of underserved students who earn a post-secondary degree, introduce yourself to this funder.
+IP TAKE: JKCF's awards are few, and it rarely funds unsolicited proposals.
+Organizations committed to increasing the number of underserved students who earn a post-secondary degree should consider approaching this funder.

 PROFILE: The Jack Kent Cooke Foundation, established in 2000, believes far too many low-income students fall short of their educational potential through lack of challenge in school and the high cost of a college education.
 Headquartered in Landsdowne, Virginia, JKCF works at “providing students both counseling and financial support from middle school to graduate school” through “significant grants for noteworthy and innovative initiatives that support high-performing, low-income students.”
 JKCF supports this mission through a combination of scholarship programs and grantmaking activities.